Freelunch-AI/docs/brunos_notes.md

         1. __System__
             1. __Efficiency__ (here hardware is not fixed, choosing hardware type & amount is part of the problem for ml engineers)
                 1. __Compute Costs__ (This involves infrastrcture, training, tuning and inference costs)
-                    1. __Cloud Costs__ (cloud costs related to IaaS, PaaS & SaaS for a given MLOps platform configuration (e.g., retraining weekly on some specific machine + certain experimentation budget/engineer))
+                    1. __Cloud Costs__ (cloud costs related to IaaS, PaaS & SaaS for a given ML platform configuration (e.g., retraining weekly on some specific machine + certain experimentation budget/engineer))
                     2. __Premise Costs__ (energy consumption)
                 2. __System Performance Profiling__
                     1. __Coarse-grained: Component-level profiling__ (of all components)  (e.g., feature store latency) (can be calculated from IO of components/subsystems)